 - Read about the nationwide badger cull protests.

 Exclusive!
 Cure Not Kill Merchandise

-Show your support for our Cure Not Kill Campaign with these fantastic beanie hats and tote bags!
+Show your support for our Cure Not Kill Campaign with these fantastic beanie hats!
 Perfect for everyday use, and for our peaceful Badger Army protests!

 Buy them via Ebay or call 01403 24983201403 249832 (office hours).